At this year’s Day of Learning, we will be focusing on change makers in history and those who have stood up for what they believe in.

-Students and educators from all public and private schools throughout California are invited to gain a deeper understanding of the Holocaust and patterns of genocide in order to inspire moral courage and social responsibility in the future.
-At last year’s event, over 750 students and teachers participated from 100 different schools.
+Students (grades 7-12) and educators from all public and private schools throughout California are invited to gain a deeper understanding of the Holocaust and patterns of genocide in order to inspire moral courage and social responsibility in the future.

 The JFCS Holocaust Center invites schools and youth groups to join us as partners for the Day of Learning.
 To learn more about this partnership opportunity, contact Morgan Blum Schneider at 415-449-1289 or MorganB@jfcs.org.

 A Tale of Two Priests: The Hateful Propagandist and the Courage to Care

 France’s Father Jacques fought Nazi policies and made his boys’ school a refuge for Jews.
 Detroit’s Father Charles Coughlin’s radio broadcasts attacked the Jewish community in the 1930s, citing an “international conspiracy of Jewish bankers” and protesting the rescue of Jews.
 This workshop will examine acts of courage and the art of propaganda.

 Patterns of Genocide and Conflict

 In 1948 the United Nations established an international law against genocide, yet how genocide is defined continues to be controversial.
 Using film, text, and images, this workshop will explore genocide and conflict in the Holocaust, as well as in Australia, South Africa, and Syria.
 Together we will discuss the many different definitions of genocide and how genocide continues in our world today.

 Remembering, Thinking, and Contemplation: The Role of Holocaust Memorials